PEDSnet/pedsnetcdm_to_pcornetcdm/v2.8_to_3.1/python_etl/README.md

     Create /python_etl/ptop/apps/runit/management/commands/p_to_p.yml using p_to_p_sample.yml as a guide

-    Build and start the app:
+    Build and start the app from the python_etl directory:

        docker-compose up
        # Or to rebuild